 ES and Net Interest Income (NII) variability are the key risk metrics used to manage the Group's assets and liabilities.
-As an exception, credit risk arising from loans and receivables is managed under the credit risk management framework.
-Interest rate risk in the banking book arises from mismatches in the interest rate profiles of assets, liabilities and capital instruments.
-It includes basis risk arising from different interest rate benchmarks, interest rate repricing risk and yield curve risk.
-Behavioural assumptions are applied when managing the interest rate risk of non-maturity deposits.

-The Group measures interest rate risk in the banking book on a weekly basis.
+Credit risk arising from loans and receivables is managed under the credit risk management framework.
+Interest rate risk in the banking book (IRRBB) arises from mismatches in the interest rate profiles of assets, liabilities and capital instruments.
+Estimating IRRBB requires the use of behavioural models and assumptions on certain parameters such as loan prepayment, fixed deposits early redemption and the duration of the non-maturity deposits.
+The Group measures IRRBB on a weekly and monthly basis.

-· Processes, Systems and Reports
+Processes, Systems and Reports